Man stabbed to death inside Delhi park | Law-Order

 Man stabbed to death inside Delhi park

 Three people allegedly stabbed a man to death inside a park in north Delhis Roop Nagar area, police said on Wednesday.
-On Tuesday around 7 pm, police got information regarding stabbing in DDA park, Birla Mill, Shakti Nagar.
+The incident took place on Tuesday, they said.Police were informed regarding the stabbing in DDA park, Birla Mill, Shakti Nagar around 7 pm on Tuesday.

 - Country: